 Have the students think about the pressure in a water column.
 How much pressure is there at the deepest point in the ocean, the Mariana trench?
 First, find the depth of the trench and use the hydrostatic pressure gradient equation to calculate the pressure ( ).
 Research the answer at http://www.marianatrench.com/

-For younger students, the activity can be done without calculating the area and giving more specific instructions.
+For younger students, eliminate the area calcuation and provide more specific instructions.

 Supporting ProgramIntegrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder